faucetsdn/faucet/docs/configuration.rst

     :widths: 31 15 15 60
     :header-rows: 1

-    * - Attribute
+    * - set_fields
-      - Type
+      - list of dicts
-      - Default
+      - None
-      - Description
+      - A list of fields to set with values, eg. eth_dst: "1:2:3:4:5:6"
     * - port
       - integer or string
       - None